aayancheng/TestRepo4DataScience/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aayancheng/TestRepo4DataScience/master)

-## This repo contains a notebook to test whether you can use Binder or Colab.
+## This repo contains a notebook to test whether you can use Binder.

+A video will be linked here later to show how to test the Jupyter notebook.